Picolab/documentation-is-automation/git/readme.md

 ![create a branch](images/4.png)
 6. Checkout the branch using `git checkout <name of branch>`
 ![checkout a branch](images/5.png)
-7. Use the command `git pull origin development` because we want to work from the latest version off the development branch.
+7. Use the command `git pull origin development` because we want to work from the latest version of the development branch.
 ![pull origin](images/6.png)
 8. Make your changes and add them with `git add <names of edited files>`
 ![add a file](images/7.png)